seansfkelley/lerna-webstorm-typescript-sadness/README.md

 ### Reproduction

+1. Clone this repo.
-1. Start a new project in Webstorm.
+2. Start a new project in Webstorm.
-2. Go to `Preferences > Directories > Add Content Root` and add `nested-project`.
+3. Go to `Preferences > Directories > Add Content Root` and add `nested-project`.
-3. Go to `Editor > File Types > Ignore files and folders` and add an entry for `node_modules`.
+4. Go to `Editor > File Types > Ignore files and folders` and add an entry for `node_modules`.
-4. Open `reselect.ts` and see that it complains about imports.
+5. Open `reselect.ts` and see that it complains about imports.

 ## Issue 2